Intriguing Facts about the Milky Way

 The bulge, disk, spiral arms, and the halo can be identified as parts of the Milky Way.
 The bulge is round in shape and composed of old stars, dust, and gas.
 It is 10,000 light years wide.

+It's because of the dust clouds that the center of the galaxy cannot be seen in visible light.
 The disk has a weak magnetic field which affects the movement of the charged particles in the galaxy and can change the path of or trap cosmic rays.
 The disk lacks a sharp boundary which is why astronomers believe that there are multiple disks in our galaxy.

 Arm-like extensions that begin at the bulge of the Milky Way are called spiral arms.
 They are named as the Perseus Arm, the Scutum-Crux Arm, the Carina and Sagittarius arm, and the Norma and Cygnus Arm.
 It has been discovered that there is an outer extension to the Cygnus Arm.
 The Orion Arm, which is a relatively smaller arm, houses our solar system.